So once I’ve mastered reading, then what?

 The ebook is interactive, with embedded audio, so that you can listen to the vocabulary and the sentence patterns immediately.
 The idea is to progress quickly and effectively through self-study.
 However, I strongly recommend that you work with a Thai tutor, first to understand each chapter and get your pronunciation just right, and second to practice speaking using the vocabulary and sentence patterns you have been studying.

-With the top 1100 words memorized, and a little practice speaking and listening to typical sentence patterns, you can communicate competently in virtually any everyday situation.
+By memorizing the essential vocabulary – in Everyday Thai and Rapid Read Thai – and a little practice speaking and listening to typical sentence patterns, you can communicate competently in virtually any everyday situation.

 Click here to order the Everyday Thai for Beginners package